GiottoVerducci/rulebook2024/content.md

 played, regardless of the success of the action.

-### **Politics**

-Politics and diplomacy are as critical to vampires as hunting and feeding.
-Like mortal society, Kindred society has its own laws, creeds, and customs.
-Politics come into play when a vampire performs a political action or when a blood hunt is called (see [**The Blood Hunt**](https://www.vekn.net/rulebook#the-blood-hunt)).

-**The Political Action**

-**Important:** The specific terms of the referendum (the choices to be made, if any, by the Methuselah who calls the referendum) are not chosen until the action itself is successful.
-The resolution of the referendum is a subpart of the general action resolution.

-**The Referendum**
+> **The Referendum**\

-If a political action is successful, its cost is paid, and the referendum is called.
-The referendum consists of three steps:
+> If a **political action** is successful, its cost is paid, and the
+> referendum is called.
+The referendum consists of three steps:\

-**1. Choose the terms**, if any, of the referendum.
+> **1. Choose the terms**, if any, of the referendum.\

-**2. Polling:** Cards that are usable "during the polling step" but "before votes and ballots are cast" are used at this time.
-Then, all Methuselahs may now cast any votes and ballots they have (see below) at this time, in any order.
-They call out their votes and ballots freely, and there is no obligation to cast votes or ballots.
-Once a vote or a ballot has been cast, however, it cannot be changed.
-The polling stage is completed only when all Methuselahs are finished casting votes and ballots.
-If you need a time limit, the Methuselahs can agree to wait 15 seconds after the last vote or ballot cast to close the polling stage.
+> **2. Polling:**\
+> **2.a Before votes and ballots are cast**\
+> Cards that are usable "during the polling step" but
+> "before votes and ballots are cast" are used at this time.\
+> **2.b polling step**\
+> All Methuselahs may then cast any votes and ballots they have (see below) at
+> this time, in any order.
+They call out their votes and ballots freely,
+> and there is no obligation to cast votes or ballots.
+Once a vote or a
+> ballot has been cast, however, it cannot be changed.
+The polling stage
+> is completed only when all Methuselahs are finished casting votes and
+> ballots.
+If you need a time limit, the Methuselahs can agree to wait 15
+> seconds after the last vote or ballot cast to close the polling stage.\

-**3. Resolve the Referendum:** If there are more votes for the referendum than against, it passes, and the effects take place.
+> **3. Resolve the Referendum:**\
+> If there are more votes for the
+> referendum than against, it passes, and the effects take place.
-Otherwise, the referendum fails and has no effect.
-Tied referendums fail.
+> Otherwise, the referendum fails and has no effect.
+Tied referendums
+> fail.